sambathere/Portfolio_Ola_Zygadlo/README.md

 **About me:**

-My name is Ola Zygadlo and I am Senior Market Data Analyst at the Swiss Bank.
+My name is Ola Zygadlo and I am IT Business Analyst at the Swiss Bank.
 Given my previous experince I decided to take the next step and learn Python as my first programming language.
 I am continously learning in my free time within Udemy course or O'Reilly book - Python - introduction.
 Originally I purseued with learning Python specifically for Big Data Analysis and API, although on the way, I discovered Testing and decided to get to know it better.
 Currently I am passionate about automation testing and eager to learn more.

 **My experience:**

-I have 3 years experience in analysis, 1,5 at the bank as Market Data Analyst and 1,5 at the logistic company as Business Relationship Specialist.
+I have 4 years experience in analysis, 2,5 at the bank as Market Data Analyst and 1,5 at the logistic company as Business Relationship Specialist.

 **Courses:**